sethpuckett/vital-signs-life-expectancy/README.md

 ## Starting & stopping the application

-If you've already completed the build step above the application can be started with:
+When you've completed the build step above you can start the application with:
 ```
 docker-compose up -d
 ```